ImreOlajos/SID-Article/SID-Article.md

 There are many resourceful materials about the SID on the Internet already, but it can be very tiresome to dig them all up from different places.
 There is an overall technical document about the graphic chip of the C64 called VIC-article.
-Surprisingly there hasn't been a similar document for the SID - until now.
-Some of the sources used here was an interview Hermit made with Boba Yannes, the source-code comments of Dag Lem's ReSID, the ReSID-FP engine, the Kevtris reverse-engineering site, a document about DC levels by Levente Hársfalvi, and Hermit's own findings that will be explained later.
+( __TODO__: Add link to VIC-article. ) Surprisingly there hasn't been a similar document for the SID - until now.
+Some of the sources used here was an interview Hermit made with Bob Yannes, the source-code comments of Dag Lem's ReSID, the ReSID-FP engine, the Kevtris reverse-engineering site, a document about DC levels by Levente Hársfalvi, and Hermit's own findings that will be explained later.
 So hopefully this document collects sufficient information for you in this article in one place to get the big picture.

 ## Revisions and Location of the SID Chip